“Gets outstanding results”

 FIFA v Manilal Fernando

-Chambers & Partners (2009 – 2015) rank him as a Recommended Junior in Planning, Employment and Professional Discipline.
-Legal 500 (2009 – 2013) rank him as a Recommended Junior in Planning and Employment.
+Chambers & Partners (2009 – 2021) rank him in Planning, and Professional Discipline.
+Legal 500 (2009 – 2021) rank him in Planning, and Professional Discipline.
 Nominated by Chambers & Partners as Professional Discipline Junior of the Year 2012.
+Named by Chambers & Partners as Professional Discipline Silk of the Year 2020.

 Comments in these publications include: